-3.6 6.7 ILO Convention on Occupational Cancer 1974 (No 139) Members shall make every effort to have carcinogenic substances and agents to which workers may be exposed in the course of their work replaced by non-carcinogenic substances or agents or by less harmful substances or agents; in the choice of substitute substances or agents account shall be taken of their carcinogenic, toxic and other properties.
-3.6 6.7 ILO Convention on Invalidity Insurance (Agriculture) 1933 (No. 38) Art 1-6, 13, 17, 20,23 Maintenance of a scheme for invalidity Insurance for workers.
-6.1 6.2 Convention on Maternity Protection 2000 (No. 183) Art 2-4 Maternity Protection and benefits Control or Eliminate the use of Dangerous Chemicals and Pesticides 7.2 Stockholm Convention on Persistent Organic Pollutants (2001) Arts 1-5 Prohibit and/or eliminate production and use of chemicals listed in Annex A (eg Aldrin, Chlordane PCB); restrict production and use of chemicals in Annex B (eg DDT); reduce or eliminate releases of chemicals listed in Annex C (eg Hexaclorobenze).
-7.2 Rotterdam Convention on Prior and Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (1998) Art 1, 5, and 6 Curb trade banned and hazardous chemicals and pesticides; develop national procedures for control of their use and trade; list banned and hazardous chemicals and pesticides.
-UN Declaration on the Rights of Indigenous Peoples (2007) Art 21(1), 23, 24, 29(3) Improvement of livelihood and sanitation, health and housing, participate in health delivery; maintain traditional health systems; effective monitoring of health.
+Referenced Internation onal Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Health and Safety 3.6 6.7 ILO Conventions 184 (2001) Safety and Health in Agriculture Arts 7-21 Carry out risk assessments and adopt preventive and protective measures to ensure health and safety with respect to workplaces, machinery equipment, chemical tools and processors; ensure dissemination of information, appropriate training, supervision and compliance; special protection for youth and women workers; coverage against occupational health and disease.
+3.6 6.7 ILO Convention on Occupational Cancer 1974 (No. 139) Members shall make every effort to have carcinogenic substances and agents to which workers may be exposed in the course of their work replaced by non-carcinogenic substances or agents or by less harmful substances or agents; in the choice of substitute substances or agents account shall be taken of their carcinogenic, toxic and other properties.

+Referenced Internation onal Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 3.6 6.7 ILO Convention on Invalidity Insurance (Agriculture) 1933 (No. 38) Arts 1-6, 13, 17, 20, 23 Maintenance of a scheme for invalidity Insurance for workers.
+6.1 6.2 Convention on Maternity Protection 2000 (No. 183) Arts 2-4 Maternity Protection and benefits.
+Control or Eliminate the use of Dangerous Chemicals and Pesticides 7.2 Stockholm Convention on Persistent Organic Pollutants (2001) Arts 1-5 Prohibit and/or eliminate production and use of chemicals listed in Annex A (e.g. Aldrin, Chlordane PCB); restrict production and use of chemicals in Annex B (e.g. DDT); reduce or eliminate releases of chemicals listed in Annex C (e.g. hexachlorobenzene).
+7.2 Rotterdam Convention on Prior and Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (1998) Arts 1, 5, and 6 Curb the trade of banned and hazardous chemicals and pesticides; develop national procedures for control of their use and trade; list banned and hazardous chemicals and pesticides.